orstavik/JoiComponents/book/chapter3/Pattern3_OptionalCallbacksEvents.md

 1. Before we call the `this.longpressCallback(duration)` reactive callback method, we check that it exists (ie. that the custom element has implemented such a method).
 If it does not exist, no method will be called back.
-2. Before the event is dispatched, we check the value of the static property `longpressEvent`.
+2. Before the event is dispatched, we check the value of the static property `this.constructor.longpressEvent`.
 3. When the value of a StaticSetting is false by default, no static property needs to be implemented in the mixin (as non-existing, undefined property is falsy).
+Otherwise, to create a default value, implement a version of the static property in the mixin.

 `LongpressMixin` can now be used in other elements like this:
 ```html